sionara/feedTheDog-UselessWeb/README.md

 # feedTheDog-UselessWeb
+  ## Description
-a web application where users can drag images of food to feed an animated dog.
+    a web application where users can drag images of food to feed an image of my dog!
+    Try to make it happy by feeding enough food.

-# Technology Used
+  ## Technology Used
     - React
+    - HTML/CSS

-# Website URL
+  ## Website URL
+  githubpages